Cape Coast: Culture

-Cape Coast is a part of the Oguaa Traditional Area.
-(Note: In Ghana, the term 'traditional area' is used to describe an area in which all of its community members shared the same culture, and are under the same Omanhene (Paramount Chief).)
-The main festival celebrated in the city is Fetu Afahye, which is celebrated in the first Sunday of September every year, and it attracts people of all different backgrounds.
+Cape Coast is part of Oguaa Traditional Area.
+(Note: In Ghana, the term "traditional area" is used to describe an area in which all its community members share the same culture, and are under the same Omanhene (paramount chief).)
+The main festival celebrated in the city is Fetu Afahye, which takes place on the first Saturday of September every year, attracting people of all different backgrounds.

 Media

 The following is a selected list of radio stations in Cape Coast: